pjhanwar/CNF-Resolution/README.md

 In other words, iteratively applying the resolution rule along with unification in a suitable way allows for inferencing whether a CNF statement is satisfiable or unsatisfiable.

 Attempting to prove a satisfiable FOL statement as unsatisfiable may result in a nonterminating computation; this problem doesn't occur in propositional logic.
-Resolution works on statemets in Conjunctive Normal Form(CNF) and hence FOL statements are first converted to CNF.
+Resolution works on statemets in Conjunctive Normal Form(CNF).

 Resolution is a complete and sound inference procedure because it works on CNF which is universal.